sergiocupa/InMemoryDataStoreManager/README.md

 In-memory data storage for general-purpose use.
-The project is still in its early stages.

 I tested two indexers: BPlusTree and SkipList.
 I found that SkipList performed slightly better, so I decided to use it.
 Moreover, with SkipList, I don’t need to worry about index recycling.